oliverox/React-TypeMe/README.md

 ## Overview

 React-TypeMe is a typewriter animation component built to be simple and powerful.
-It was created primarily to learn about React Hooks.
+It was created primarily to learn about the awesome React Hooks.
 It is built as React functional component.

 ## Features